chantastic/sites/chan.dev/src/content/posts/avo-a-bem-dialect-using-data-attributes.md

 ---
 title: AVO 🥑 — A BEM Dialect Using Data Attributes
-description: "Discover AVO 🥑, a BEM dialect using data attributes to improve legibility and reduce template repetition.
-Ideal for legacy codebases or utility class libraries"
+description: 'Discover AVO 🥑, a BEM dialect using data attributes to improve legibility and reduce template repetition.
+Ideal for legacy codebases or utility class libraries'
 publishDate: 2021-02-08
 ---